 8.5 There is also growth expected in both family households (6.7%) and other households (18.1%) as well as single person households aged under 65.
 A detailed breakdown for each authority is provided at Appendix A1.

-&lt;sup>14 Multi-person households including unrelated adults sharing, student households, multi-family households and households
+23 Multi-person households including unrelated adults sharing, student households, multi-family households and households of one family and other unrelated adults.

 Overview of the Methodology